Sage (Marvel Comics): New Excalibur

-For reasons yet unknown, Sage leaves Sunspot's side and travels to England to join forces with the newly reformed New Excalibur.
-She helps them on various missions such as battling the Shadow King, and returning to ancient Camelot to prevent it from being prematurely destroyed.
-In a more subtle use of her observation abilities, Sage is instrumental in her teammate Nocturne's recovery from a debilitating stroke.

 Sage as Diana Fox, after beheading an alternate Cyclops.
 Art by Pat Olliffe.

-To learn more about a mysterious new foe, Albion, and thwart his attempt to conquer Britain, Sage creates the new cover identity and persona of Diana Fox.
+For reasons yet unknown, Sage leaves Sunspot's side and travels to England to join forces with the newly reformed New Excalibur.
+To learn more about a mysterious new foe, Albion, Sage creates the new cover identity and persona of Diana Fox.
 This persona appears to be fully devoted to Albion and his goals.
-However, this bothers her teammate Wisdom as he fears she might fail the mission, similar to her time with the Hellfire Club.
-Her Diana Fox persona climbs up the rank of Albion's Shadow Captains as Britannia, and develops a rivalry with Lionheart.
-Like the rest of Albion's army, Sage is given a suit that emphasizes loyalty to him, as well as equipping her with flight and superhuman physical strength.
-Although she has the opportunity to kill Albion, one purpose of her infiltration, she is struck by an errant pulse from an ancient item used by Albion to extinguish power in England.
-Though Lionheart suspects her betrayal, Albion believes she was only trying to protect him.
+Fox climbs up the rank of Albion's Shadow Captains as Britannia, develops a rivalry with Lionheart, and is given a suit equipping her with flight and superhuman physical strength.

-Wisdom's fears are realized after this when the Diana Fox persona takes complete control and Sage becomes fully committed to Albion's side.
-During this time, she slays two of New Excalibur's former allies in Shadow-X, Dark Cyclops and Dark Beast.
 A direct confrontation with her teammates in New Excalibur helps reassert Sage's original personality.
-Together with New Excalibur, Shadow-X, and now Lionheart, Sage defeats Albion and his Shadow Captains.
+Together with New Excalibur, Shadow-X, and Lionheart, Sage defeats Albion and his Shadow Captains.